-Examples of Superior Performance: Ready or nearly ready to propose thesis; keeps regular contact with professor regarding thesis progress, or is at a more advanced stage in this process.
+Examples of Superior Performance: Ready or nearly ready to propose thesis; keeps regular contact with Major Professor regarding thesis progress, or is at a more advanced stage in this process.

-Examples of Performance that Meets Expectations: Made significant advancement on thesis, such as having already given a quality first draft to the major professor.
+Examples of Performance that Meets Expectations: Made significant advancement on thesis, such as having already given a quality first draft to the Major Professor.

-Examples of Unacceptable Performance: Made no progress on thesis and/or has not kept major professor updated on progress.
+Examples of Unacceptable Performance: Made no progress on thesis and/or has not kept Major Professor updated on progress.